If you are a fan of the Starbucks Lemon Loaf, you are going to love this Starbucks Lemon Loaf Copycat Recipe!

 - 2. In the bowl of a mixer, combine butter and sugar and beat well to combine (mixture will be fairly dry).
 Add in eggs and beat until well combined.
 Add sour cream, vanilla and lemon extracts, lemon zest and lemon juice and beat until well combined.

 - 3. In a separate bowl combine flour, baking powder, baking soda and salt.

-- 4. Add dry ingredients to wet ingredients and mix on low until just starting to combine, then add in oil, and continue mixing until well combined, but do not over mix.
+- 4. Add dry ingredients to wet ingredients and mix on low until combined, but do not over mix.

 - 5. Pour batter into a 9x5 loaf pan that has been sprayed with non-stick cooking spray.

 - 6. Place in the oven and immediately reduce the temperature to 350 degrees F. Bake for approximately 45 minutes or until a cake tester inserted into the center of the loaf comes out clean.
 If loaf does not see done at 45 minutes but is browning, foil can be placed loosely over the top to allow more baking time without additional browning.